 - Either show that funding will be used for new projects lasting up to three years

-- Show that it will be used to extend ongoing projects by up to three years, clearly identify the additional activities that UK Aid Match funds will support and provide a schedule for delivery.
+- Show that it will be used to extend ongoing projects by up to three years, clearly identifying the additional activities that UK Aid Match funds will support and providing a schedule for delivery.

-UK Aid Match can only consider applications from appeals that comply with relevant legislation and good practice for charities in fundraising, marketing and advertising.
+- Comply with relevant legislation and good practice for charities in fundraising, marketing and advertising, from bodies including the Charity Commission, Information Commissioner’s Office, Fundraising Regulator (or Scottish Fundraising Standards Panel for CSOs registered in Scotland only), and Advertising Standards Authority.
 All appeals must comply with the Code of Fundraising Practice.